 Cedarville's IRN (information retrieval number) is 063636.

-College Credit Plus now requires that students and parents be made aware of the potential for mature or adult content in some college classrooms and that both parent and student complete a CCP Mature Content Permission Slip in order to use CCP funding.
-At Cedarville University, all courses will meet Cedarville expectations for academic quality and mission alignment and will be taught by professors in full agreement with the University's doctrinal statement and community covenant.
+College Credit Plus requires that students and parents be made aware of the potential for mature or adult content in some college classrooms and that both parent and student complete a CCP Mature Content Permission Slip in order to use CCP funding.
+The Permission Slip will be emailed to both parent and student when your Cedarville application is submitted.

 The following statement regarding course content is posted as a requirement of Ohio HB 110 and ORC 3365.035: